 In 2013, he filed an AIR21 Whistleblower lawsuit against FedEx with respect to its voluntary publishing of package and aircraft tracking data on the internet.
 Estabrook warned the FAA Administrator and FedEx executives in 2001-2002 that terrorists would exploit the data to more precisely time the detonation of bombs.
 His predictions came true in 2010 with the interception of "printer bombs" on both UPS and FedEx aircraft.
 Estabrook alleges company retaliation against him for bringing security violations to FedEx management in 2013.
 The case is on appeal at the 5th Circuit Court of Appeals.

-Mark is a retired FedEx pilot with two children.
+Mark is a retired FedEx pilot with two daughters.
 Today he concentrates on writing, his street photography and shooting documentaries.
 He was injured in and smuggled out of Kiev in February 2014 while covering the Ukrainian revolution as a photojournalist.
 Mark is an 8th generational descendent of George Rookstool, a Private 2nd Class of Captain Andrew Cammel's 1st Company of the First Battalion of the Philadelphia County Militia in the American colonies' Revolutionary War against England.
 He is available as a media consultant regarding aviation whistleblower and labor topics.